US VP Vance arrives in India for four-day visit as US tariff threat looms

 Vatican visitors saddened by death of Pope Francis

-Over the visit, the two leaders were expected to hold discussions on bilateral ties outlined in February when Modi met Trump at the White House in Washington, DC.
+Over the visit, the two leaders were set to discuss plans for strengthened bilateral ties outlined in February when Modi met Trump at the White House in Washington, DC.

+“The visit comes closely on the heels of a positive and successful meeting between President Trump and Prime Minister Modi in Washington earlier this year,” Vance’s office said in a statement.

-The US is India’s largest trading partner, and the two countries have been holding negotiations aimed at sealing a trade agreement this year.
+The US is India’s largest trading partner, and the two countries have been holding negotiations aimed at sealing a new trade agreement this year.
 The talks had started before Trump early this month announced sweeping tariffs on all trade partners, including 26 percent levies on India.

 Trump later paused the country-specific tariffs for 90 days.
 His administration framed the move as part of a grand negotiating tactic aimed at leveraging better deals with partners like India.

-Under the current plan being discussed, India and the US have set the ambitious target of more than doubling their trade to $500bn by 2030.
+Under the current deal being discussed, India and the US have set the ambitious target of more than doubling their trade to $500bn by 2030, while vowing to integrate supply chains and boost jobs in both countries.

 Vance’s first visit to New Delhi since becoming vice president in January also coincides with a rapidly intensifying trade war between Washington and Beijing, which is New Delhi’s main rival in the region.